-Everyone knows that cars are expensive but rarely do people know how their credit score affects the final price they pay.
-Affording a new ride often requires us to find financing, usually through a lender in the form of an auto loan.
+Everyone knows that cars are expensive (not to mention sales tax), but rarely do people know how their credit score affects the final price they pay.
+Affording a new ride often requires us to find financing, usually through a lender in the form of auto loans.
 The interest rate attached to the loan could cost you thousands of dollars extra.
 What determines your interest rate?
 Your credit score.

-Lenders are trying to understand the likelihood that you will be able to pay them back.
-They do this by performing a risk assessment based on your financial past and present, largely informed by your FICO credit score.
-This score is based on information from your credit report, comprised of five main components, each with a different associated weight.
-Investopedia breaks down these components and the level of weight each one carries:
+In short, lenders want to get paid.
+The dealership or the bank or credit union are trying to assess the likelihood that you will be able to pay them back.
+They do this by performing a risk assessment based on your credit history and your current finances, largely informed by your FICO credit score.
+This score is based on information from your credit report and your current monthly payment plan of any existing credit sources.
+Five main components comprise your credit score, each with a different associated weight.

 Payment History — 35%

 How well you have kept up with monthly payment plans, credit card payments, and loan terms as a previous borrower make up a good chunk of your credit score.
 Late or missed payments, a mortgage default, and bankruptcy all damage this section of your credit report, but paying down a loan early or keeping low balances on past credit card balances help you work towards an excellent credit score.

 Naturally, the less debt you have, the greater your chances are of securing credit.
 After all, the more you owe, the the more challenging it will be to pay it all back.
 You may hear this assessment referred to as your "credit utilization score."
 Of the open lines credit you do have (your current credit card, a student loan, etc.), ideally you want to use less than 30% of your total available credit.